VasiiH/Covid19-SL/README.md

-# Covid19-SL
+# COVID19-SL
-application for covid19
+An android application for covid19